NewPath-Consulting/Wild-Apricot-Press/README.md

 ***

-## Accessing Your Profile

-Click Your Profile button to view your Wild Apricot Profile.
-You will have full access to your profile from this page including editing functions.

 # WAWP - Add On
 Wild Apricot for WordPress - Custom Directory Plugin

 This plugin makes it easy to integrate Wild Apricot member directories into a WordPress site.

 # Version Control
-- v0.10.6 - Fix search bar bug when using php 7.4
-- v0.10.5 - initial version
+- v1.0 - initial version

+# License
+[explanation here?]